ammarbinfaisal/sahl/README.md

 ## meaning

-sahl means easy.
-This is the easiest statically typed language I could come up with.
+sahl means easy. <s>This is the easiest statically typed language I could come up with.</s> It could be called easy before but it has become bloated now as I am adding or planning to add all sort of stuff.

 ## usage